Andrey-Kachow/Andrey-Kachow/README.md

  </div> -->

 ### Current Works
-I am open to work and am currently focused on improving my skills.
-Plus, I continue my private tutoring activity, teaching Computer Science and Programming.
+I am a software engineer at Minimax Labs and actively learn and develop my skills.
+I stay in touch with my tutees and remain an active mentor for some of them.

 <!-- ![Andrey's GitHub stats](https://github-readme-stats.vercel.app/api?username=Andrey-Kachow&show_icons=true&hide=[%22issues%22]) -->